HenryJBorthwick/rust-mandelbrot-set-explorer/REPORT.md

 The frontend is where the visualisation is rendered:

-The rendering process follows this sequence:
+The rendering process follows this series of steps:

-1. User interactions (pan/zoom) trigger state updates in React
+1. User interactions (pan/zoom) trigger state updates in the React
 2. The FractalViewer component:
    - Calculates new viewport parameters
    - Calls the WebAssembly module with updated parameters